quicwg/multipath/draft-lmbdhk-quic-multipath.md

 # Path Setup and Removal

 After completing the handshake, endpoints have agreed to enable multipath feature and can start using multiple paths.
-This version of the document does not discuss when a client decides to initiate a new path.
-This will be discussed in future versions of the draft or additional documents.
+This document does not discuss when a client decides to initiate a new path.
+We delegate such discussion in separate documents.

 This proposal adds one multi-path control frame for path management: